spitbol/x64/docs/minimal.md

-There are three work registers called *WA*,WB
-,WC which can contain any data item which can be stored in a single memory word.
+There are three work registers called WA,WB ,WC which can contain any data item which can be stored in a single memory word.
 In fact, the work registers are just like memory locations except that they have no addresses and are referenced in a special way by the instructions.

-Note that registers *WA*,WB have special uses in connection with the CVD CVM
+Note that registers WA,WB have special uses in connection with the CVD,CVM, MVC MVW MWB, CMC, and  TRC instructions.
-*mvc* MVW MWB ,
-CMC TRC instructions.

 Register WC may overlap the integer accumulator
-(IA ) in some implementations. thus any operation changing the value in WC leaves (IA
+(IA) in some implementations. thus any operation changing the value in WC leaves (IA
 ) undefined and vice versa except as noted in the following restriction on simple dump/restore operations.